by Andrea M. Darcy

 - controlling your finances

-Why emotional abuse is a big deal
+Why emotionally abusive relationships are a big deal

 Although emotionally abusive relationships might not leave physical marks, they can leave deep psychological issues it takes years to heal from.